browserengineering/book/book/chrome.md

 *Cursor*: Make the left and right arrow keys move the text cursor around the address bar when it is focused.
 Pressing the backspace key should delete the character before the cursor, and typing other keys should add characters at the cursor.
-Remember that the cursor can be before the first character or after the last.
+(Remember that the cursor can be before the first character or after the last!)

 *Multiple windows* Add support for multiple browser windows in addition to tabs.
 This will require not only grouping tabs by their containing window, but some way